Brewers vs. Rockies Player Props Betting Odds

 Adames Stats

-- Willy Adames has 24 hits with four doubles, five home runs, 18 walks and 15 RBI.
-He's also stolen two bases.
+- Willy Adames has recorded 24 hits with four doubles, five home runs and 18 walks.
+He has driven in 15 runs with two stolen bases.

 Adames Recent Games